freenas/freenas-docs/userguide/directoryservice.rst

    +----------------+------------------------------------------------------------------------------------------------------------------------------------------+

-Click the :guilabel:`Rebuild Directory Service Cache` button if a new Active Directory user needs immediate access to %brand%; otherwise this occurs automatically once a day as a cron job.
+Click the :guilabel:`Rebuild Directory Service Cache` button if a new Active Directory user needs immediate access to %brand%.
+This occurs automatically once a day as a cron job.

 .. note:: Active Directory places restrictions on which characters are allowed in Domain and NetBIOS names, a limits the length of those